rgc99/irrigation_unlimited/README.md

 ## Configuration

 Configuration is done by yaml.
+Note: The configuration can be reloaded without restarting HA.
+See [below](#service-reload) for details and limitations.

 The time type is a string in the format HH:MM.
 Time type must be a positive value.
 Seconds can be speicified but they will be rounded down to the system granularity.
 The default granularity is whole minutes (60 seconds).
 All times will be syncronised to these boundaries.